acryptos/docs.acryptos.com/faq.md

 ### 3. Is the ACS supply capped??

-* There is a on-going vote for [max supply cap](https://vote.acryptos.com/#/acryptos/proposal/QmQkubhfim9uwJqdZSgZWqgAGEtJGokLccVW289KnpRESw).
+* There is an [on-going vote](https://vote.acryptos.com/#/acryptos/proposal/QmQkubhfim9uwJqdZSgZWqgAGEtJGokLccVW289KnpRESw) for emission reduction and maximum supply cap.
 The supply will be capped soon.